julian-p95/fraud/README.md

 The proportion of simulations where the distance is greater than or equal to the observed distance is calculated, and this is used as a measure of the plausibility of the data.

-Steps 4-6 are repeated for each candidate in each state.

-Results
-The analysis found that the vote counts for all three candidates in all three states were consistent with Benford's Law, and there was no evidence of fraud or irregularities.
-The results are summarized in the table below:

-Candidate	Wisconsin	Michigan	Pennsylvania
-Trump	0.8039	0.8015	0.8467
-Clinton	0.9114	0.8956	0.9203
-Stein	0.0020	0.0045	0.0056
-The results indicate that the vote counts for Clinton were more consistent with Benford's Law than the vote counts for Trump or Stein.
-The results for Stein should be interpreted with caution, however, because the sample size was small.